Why are we making changes? A Letter from the Executive Director

-Advanced collaboration features are available to researchers with a Plus Plan or a Pro Plan.
+Advanced collaboration features are available to researchers with a Standard Plan or a Pro Plan.
 The use of these features, in most cases, require all researchers involved to have one of the two paid plans.
 For example, to transfer the ownership of a study, both the sender and the recipient must have one of the two plans.

 Adding more than 2 collaborators per study

 Starting 9/1/2021, only researchers with access to advanced collaboration features can add more than 2 collaborators per study.
-Researchers being added as your collaborators do not need to have a Plus or Pro plan.
+Researchers being added as your collaborators do not need to have a Standard or Pro plan.

 Making a copy of a study created by collaborators

 Starting 9/1/2021, only researchers with access to advanced collaboration features can make copies of a study created by collaborators.
 Making such copies will also carry over stimulus files.
-This feature does require both you and the study owner to have either a Plus or a Pro plan.
+This feature does require both you and the study owner to have either a Standard or a Pro plan.